danielfarrell/bootstrap-combobox/README.md

  `template`: Custom function that returns markup for the combobox.

  `bsVersion`: Version of bootstrap being used.
-This is used by the default `template` function to generate markup correctly.
+This is used by the default `template` :function to generate markup correctly.
 Defaults to '3'.
 Set to '2' for compatibility with Bootstrap 2

+`value`:the order way to default option (without `<option selected="selected">`) selected attribute

 ## Dependencies

 Uses the latest 1.X version of jQuery and the latest 2.X or 3.X of bootstrap.

 ## Live Example

 ### Bootstrap 2.0 Version

 http://dl.dropbox.com/u/21368/bootstrap-combobox/index.html

 ### Bootstrap 3.0 Version

 http://bootstrap-combobox-test.herokuapp.com/

 ## License